 Scott announced that 90% of our itinerary needed rearranging in order to improve upon trip logistics.
-But that would involve getting a hold of many pastors and directors to rearrange everything.
+But I thought, that would involve getting a hold of many pastors and directors in order to rearrange everything.
 However, the longer we waited to book our airfares, the higher they were rising.
-Inwardly I began to panic, thinking, "But we live completely by faith, Lord, and now all of this - the logistics and financing of higher airfares appeared to be huge obstacles.
+Inwardly I began to panic, thinking, "But we live completely by faith, Lord, and now all of this - the logistics and financing of higher airfares appear to be huge obstacles."

 I prayed earnestly, "Lord if You want us to go on this Mission Trip, then You will need to rearrange most of our speaking engagements lightning-fast and I pray that You will give us stunningly low airfares."
 It was a desperate prayer as I knew all of this looked foolish to hope for in the natural realm.

 Within 24 hours all of our overseas contacts, some of whom have very limited English, confirmed the new dates which fit into a divinely-crafted itinerary!
 Then, as Scott researched the airfares from Toronto to Bangkok, he was just about to book the high airfares when a flashing notice popped up, ALERT: Fares just dropped by $500!
 So, we booked Toronto to Bangkok return for 2 people for just $1750, praise Jesus!
 An extraordinary price.
 This was the Lord's kiss upon our Mission Trip and Scott scooped up that deal immediately.
 These were clear confirmations of His leading.

 A month later we were departing for our Thailand-Myanmar Mission, being driven to the airport by our good friend, Pastor Ashley.
 He kindly offered to buy hot chocolate for us at Tim Hortons, on the our way.
 I thought, great idea!
 Scott promptly said, "No thanks, as we need to go directly to the airport".